Australia is an enormous country with diverse cultural and nature activities.

 You will only have roadside assistance if you pay for it.

-The vehicle may need minor repairs en route, tyres that need replacing and so on – it can be difficult to budget your overall costs.
+Camping equipment and bedding may not be included.
+Plus. the vehicle may need minor repairs en route, tyres that need replacing and so on – it can be difficult to budget your overall costs.

 There will be additional costs of tax and insurance.